Identify & Understand

-BNSSG ICB Clinical Effectiveness and Research Team
+BNSSG ICB Clinical Effectiveness team

-Identifying your Stakeholders
+Identifying your stakeholders

-Involving your Stakeholders
+Involving your stakeholders

 Use the Public Involvement and Impact Assessment Framework (PiiAF) to help you plan and evaluate public involvement.

-Understanding the Evidence Base
+Understanding the evidence base

-Visit our EvidenceWorks toolkit for more information.
+Visit our evidence toolkit for more information.

-Understanding your Service/Product
+Understanding your service or product

 The following are useful guides to logic modelling and developing your theory of change: